 Second Battle of Bull Run

-The Second Battle of Bull Run was fought in the late August of 1862.
-It was the culmination of an offensive campaign launched by Robert E. Lee against the Union Army of Virginia.
-General Stonewall Jackson captured the Union supply depot at Manassas Junction, and took up defensive positions.
-The Union army, under General Pope, launched an all out assault against Jackson but, after being repulsed multiple times, ran into Confederate reinforcements.
-With the help of Longstreet's reinforcements, the Confederates counterattacked, completely crushing the Union flank, winning the battle.
+The Second Battle of Bull Run was fought on August 29 and 30 in 1862.
+It served as the culmination of an offensive campaign launched by General Robert E. Lee against the Union Army of Virginia.
+General Thomas J. Jackson captured the Union supply depot at Manassas Junction and his men took up defensive positions there.
+The Union Army of Virginia, under General John Pope, launched an all out assault against Jackson but, after being repulsed multiple times, they all ran into Confederate reinforcements.
+With the help of reinforcements, the Confederates counterattacked massively completely crushing the Union side and winning the battle.

 Backstory and Context

 After a flanking march against the Union, General Stonewall Jackson seized control of the Union supply depot at Manassas Junction.
 He subsequently withdrew a few miles Northeast to a more defensible position on Stony Ridge.
 Jackson then took the initiative which involved attacking and harassing a Union columnn at Brawner's Farm, but the fighting ultimately resulted in a stalemate.
 Meanwhile, Confederate General James Longstreet managed to break through the small Union resistance at Thoroughfare Gap and began marching to battlefield.
 Jackson hoped the assault at Brawner's Farm would hold General John Pope and his soldiers at bay until Longstreet could arrive with the reinforcements.